 Step 1.
 Move FlashArray volumes to be migrated into a newly created or into an existing (empty) unstretched pod.

 Step 2.
-Connect a second FlashArray via validated IP replication network.
-The IP replication network requirements, best practices, and validation process is described in the ActiveCluster Requirements and Best Practices KB article.
+Connect a second FlashArray via validated IP or Fibre Channel replication network.
+The replication network requirements, best practices, and validation process is described in the ActiveCluster Requirements and Best Practices KB article.

 The following steps assume and refer to the second FlashArray as the 'migration target'.